 Indigenous Business in Canada addresses contemporary concerns and issues in the doing of Aboriginal business in Canada, reveals some of the challenges and diverse approaches to business in indigenous contexts from coast to coast to coast, and demonstrates the direct impact that history and policy, past and present, have on business and business education.

 Students who study business in university are not likely to hear about or discuss examples of indigenous business successes from across the country.
 Rarely would one see references to indigenous communities, let alone examples of them growing multi-million dollar businesses and partnering to lead innovative economic development projects that positively impact the national economy.
 Resources are scarce and inadequate, an oversight that is to our detriment.

 Somewhere between a textbook and a book of collected essays, this collection is an effort to build on and share the research of indigenous practitioners and scholars working in their respective fields.
 Where possible we share not only concepts, but also the voices of Aboriginal leaders, officials, Elders, and other members of Aboriginal communities.

-The Purdy Crawford Chair in Aboriginal Business Studies has created an assortment of on-line case studies related to this book.
+Staff at the CBU Purdy Crawford Chair in Aboriginal Business have created a number of short YouTube videos in connection with Indigenous Business in Canada—Link here to that playlist—and an assortment of on-line case studies related to the book.
 Link to Case Studies in Aboriginal Business.